 Being welcoming: The space you are in will affect who feels comfortable, (e.g. pubs or religious buildings may put some people off).

-Consider using a wide range of methods, e.g. social media, email lists, inviting people personally, fliers through doors, a stall, posters, events listings, writing an article in the local paper, or speaking on local radio.
+Consider using a wide range of methods, e.g. social media, email lists, fliers through doors, a stall, posters, events listings, writing an article in the local paper, or speaking on local radio.
+Sending personal invites by text message to people who are peripherally involved can often be one of the most effective methods for getting people along.

 Think how you can reach the people you are particularly targeting, e.g. posters on cycle routes and fliers at other cycling related events for a meeting about creating new cycle paths.
 Try to reach beyond the people who usually come to your events, e.g. a poster about your vegan meeting on the supermarket noticeboard as well as in the vegetarian cafe.